Aboriginal Cultural Immersion Program

-9th August, 2020 @ 12:00 am
+8th August, 2021 @ 12:00 am

-09/08/2020 - 15/08/2020 - All Day
+08/08/2021 - 14/08/2021 - All Day

 Accommodation and Activities

-The Aboriginal Cultural Immersion Program will have participants engaging in a range of hands-on activities which will include some of the following; Yolgnu language lessons, kinship structures, basket weaving, bush tucker and bush medicines, making fire, making traditional paint from clay, traditional dancing, fishing and making jewellery.
+The program will begin and end in single room accommodation in Nhulunbuy, East Arnhem Land.
+Days 3 to 5 will be spent on Yolngu traditional Lands in tents.
+The Aboriginal Cultural Immersion Program will have participants engaging in a range of hands-on activities which will include some of the following; Yolngu language lessons, kinship structures, basket weaving, bush tucker and bush medicines, making fire, making traditional paint from clay, traditional dancing, fishing and making jewellery.

 This program is offered to School Leaders, RAP Coordinators, Boarding House supervisors, teachers and educators wanting to deepen their understanding of an Aboriginal culture and contemporary issues for Aboriginal peoples.
 Schools may register one or a number of participants.
 Schools are welcome to include a small number of secondary students in their delegation.

 Nhulunbuy Region, East Arnhem Land

 $5,150.00 per person inclusive of GST.
-This is all inclusive of return airfares (Adelaide to Gove), accommodation, meals, morning and afternoon teas, permits, camping equipment, transport to and from the Homeland by 4WD, local Yolgnu guides, airport transfers to and from Gove and all Cultural Exchange Program activities and equipment.
+This is all inclusive of return airfares (Adelaide to Gove), accommodation, meals, morning and afternoon teas, permits, camping equipment, transport to and from the Homeland by 4WD, local Yolngu guides, airport transfers to and from Gove and all Cultural Exchange Program activities and equipment.